-A debit card and cheque book you can use to pay bills or make purchases.
-Some banks can issue several of these so more than one employee can help run the account.
+A debit card and cheque book for paying bills or for making purchases.
+(Some banks can issue several of these so more than one employee can help run the account.)

 Online banking, which lets you check and run your account through your bank's website or a mobile app.

 You may also be able to open an account with the following benefits, which are specifically designed for businesses:

 Being able to process salary payments to your employees